EUMETNET/meteogate-documentation/docs/3-publishing-data.md

 ---

-## Steps to Publish Data Through MeteoGate
+## Start Here—Steps to Publish Data Through MeteoGate

 ### 1. Select data publishing pattern(s) and deployment environment
 The choice between using a MeteoGate HVD service, the API Gateway, or direct access affects design choices and deployment.
 The deployment platform – whether EWC, public cloud, or on-premises – should align with data access needs and cost considerations.
 Establish rate limits and potentially access control to ensure efficient resource use and fair access.